mmai/webtarot/README.md

 ## Thanks

 * the code for the base game server and yew (webassembly) stuff is taken from https://github.com/mitsuhiko/webgame
-* the card game models are taken from https://github.com/gyscos/libcoinche
+* the card game models where inspired by https://github.com/gyscos/libcoinche
 * the cards SVG images come from https://github.com/tarotclub/tarotclub